hugomtr/Satellite-Image-Segmentation/README.md

 ### Dataset

-the data used are little satellites images of 512*512 pixels from the Hautes Alpes french department The data for "the synthese dataset" has been created from the same dataset.
+the data used are little satellites images of 512*512 pixels from the Hautes Alpes french department The data for "the synthese dataset" has been created from the same dataset with the help of script_generation notebook.